anenadic/2021-03-16-ttt-ssi-online/FEEDBACK.md

 - I have heard in some situations the "praise/constructive criticism/praise" sandwich is more effective if you just do "praise/constructive criticism/action plan" as then the emphasis is on how to improve and not that you were without fault - would be interested to get your thoughts on this

 PS - I like leaving feedback like this!
 (I like that we have/ can give feedback about feedback)

+# Day 3 Feedback
+## What is the most important thing you learned today.
+What new skill are you most excited about using?
+- Bloom's taxonomy - I'd never think to analyse objectives this way but it makes perfect sense+1+1+1+1
+- Bloom's Taxonomy - though I can see myself sticking too it too rigorously and not allowing myself flex xD
+- Live coding examples and videos were very useful!+1+1
+- The hands on and feedback + watching/learning from others+1+1+1+100+1+1
+- Not a skill per say, but, the oportunity for practice and receiving feedback from others+1+1
+- I still have that bad habit of saying "just/well" a few times a minute and that is slightly irritating for people to hear +1 Same here!
+Good to watch a recording of yourself doing it (painful! - but useful)
+ 👍 <- this thumb (seriously though, practice & peer feedback!!) 👌
+- Tips e.g. avoid being disturbed, embrace mistakes +1 defintely using them as a learning opportunity,...
+- Order of: Learning objectives -> What evidence required -> Design exercises -> Design content+1
+- Watching others teach so proficiently+1+1
+- Practice and feedback opportunity+1+1
+- live coding exercise in no-pressure environment is a great way to develop
+- The feedback from the live coding exercises+1+1
+- The shared videos were a good condensation for do's and don'ts of teaching+1
+- Learner profiles seems like a good way to combat the "expert gap".
+Will definitely give these more thought before delivering a workshop

+## Write down one thing that is confusing and you’d like clarification on.
+What could be improved upon in the material and delivery?
+- I would prefer to define an objective after seeing a part of an episode or the excercise rather than looking at the "perfected" carpentry objective.
+I think defining the objectives is the most challenging part.+1
+- The teaching practise wasn't super useful for me BUT I'd just done some live-coding training this morning and was probably wiped out
+- The 3-minute teaching didn't give a chance to hit our stride or get to any participatory elements.
+But I'm not sure how it could be improved - we definitely want to practise teaching within the course+1+1+1+1 (even though that's the scary bit!)
+The second time, we started off from where we got to the first time, and we got further into the content which seemed to work well.
+- Faded example of good objective?
+Going from a bad to a better one?
+- More info (brief) on the Dunning-Kruger effect+1 Yes I've generally understood it to apply to people's assessment of "their intelligence" with the assumption that people have a measurable and fixed IQ (insert long and controversial dicussion here).
+But here we're talking about academics who are assessing their expertise in a particular domain, and the assumption is that everyone can obtain a good level of expertise given time and effort and good teaching.
+- Writing the profiles was fun, but would like some info on how to get an understanding through the pre-workshop survey+1+1 would like more live coding practice - I still don't feel ready to do it for real - (you are always more prepared than you think ;)
+ - I would be nice to try and bring formative assessment or some way of getting feedback into the live coding example.
+This would connect the theory from the previous two days into the practice of this day.
+I'd also like to go through some suggested mechanisms for formative assessment in a little more detail - so I can use different variations during my courses and not all the same.
+And also would be good to know if there are likely to be any differences in exercises between classroom and online coding
+- Interested in how to apply carpentries methods to more specialised content